Skip to main content

 You are here: Home --> Africa --> Central African Republic

-In the Central African Republic, a country located south of the Sahara and north of the Equator, the climate is tropical, hot all year round, with a dry season in winter.
-The rainy season, which lasts for most of the year in the south, is limited to the summer months in the north.
+Then there is a rainy season, which lasts for most of the year in the south, and is limited to the summer months in the north.
 In the rainiest period, from July to September in the center-north and from May to October in the south, the rains can cause flooding.

-Most of the country is occupied by a plateau, whose altitude ranges between 400 and 800 meters (1,300 and 2,600 feet); in the westernmost part, it reaches around a thousand meters (3,300 feet) in the prefectures of Nana-Mbamberé and Ouham-Pendé (see cities such as Bouar and Bocaranga), where also the highest point of the country is found, Mount Ngaoui, at the border with Cameroon, 1,374 meters (4,419 feet) high.
+Most of the country is occupied by a plateau, whose altitude ranges between 400 and 800 meters (1,300 and 2,600 feet).
+In the westernmost part, it reaches around a thousand meters (3,300 feet) in the prefectures of Nana-Mbamberé and Ouham-Pendé (see cities such as Bouar and Bocaranga), where also the highest point of the country is found, Mount Ngaoui, at the border with Cameroon, 1,374 meters (4,419 feet) high.

 The country is covered by savanna, and in large areas of the center-south also by rainforests; in the far north, there is instead a drier strip close to the Sahel.